-Hey, we’re feeding these girls organic layer pellets and that’s not chicken feed ya know… Oh, maybe it *is* chicken feed, but it’s too expensive to be wasteful & sweep it out of the coop & onto the ground!
-I’ve tried various ways to make our own lower-waste chicken feeder and although it helped reduce the waste, way too much feed was still being wasted.
+Hey, we’re feeding these girls organic layer pellets, and that’s not chicken feed ya know… Oh, maybe it *is* chicken feed… But it’s too expensive to be wasteful & sweep it out of the coop & onto the ground!
+I’ve tried various ways to make our own lower-waste chicken feeder.
+Although it helped reduce the waste, way too much feed was still being wasted.
 Dang girls, were you raised in a barn?
 (Oh, yeah right, strike that…)

-Now in the morning when I let the girls out of their coop for the day I remove the cap on the feeding tube and they enjoy their own little buffet all day long.
+Now in the morning when I let the girls out of their coop for the day I remove the cap on the feeding tube.
+They enjoy their own little buffet all day long.
 I replace the cap after a while if I think they’re being a little too lazy during the day and want them to eat a healthier free-ranging diet rich with grass & bugs to go along with their organic feed.

 Cheryl was absolutely right – this little dude really does reduce (or even eliminate) wasted feed.
 I love it.
-It’s taken only a very few dollars and a few minutes time to make for ourselves, and the amount of wasted food has plummeted.
-That’s an all around financial/environmental win – thanks for the tip, Cheryl!
+It’s taken only a very few dollars and a few minutes time to make for ourselves.
+And the amount of wasted food has plummeted.
+That’s an all around financial/environmental win.
+Thanks for the tip, Cheryl!

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to Subscribe to our blog!